PErCOLATE (Modules for Multiliteracies Teaching)

 Topic-based Modules for Preparing the Future FL Professoriate to Teach with a Multiliteracies Approach across the Undergraduate FL Curriculum

 Projects Directors: Drs.
 Heather Allen (University of Wisconsin, Madison) and Beatrice Dupuy (U Arizona) [In collaboration with CLAS, CMES, and CALPER].

-As a response to the shortcomings previously noted, this project proposes to develop a set of modules for professional development of teaching assistants (TAs) in several languages that will supplement the model of professional development already in place by adding flexible materials and activities that focus on language teaching at higher levels and provide an alternative structure for professional development in programs where there is either a Language Program Director (LPD) with no applied linguistics background or no LPD at all (the norm in most LCTL language programs).
+As a response to the shortcomings previously noted, this project has developed a set of modules for professional development of teaching assistants (TAs) in several languages that supplement the model of professional development already in place by adding flexible materials and activities that focus on language teaching at higher levels and provide an alternative structure for professional development in programs where there is either a Language Program Director (LPD) with no applied linguistics background or no LPD at all (the norm in most LCTL language programs).

 The approach to FL teaching and learning foregrounded in these modules is based on multiliteracies (Kern, 2000; The New London Group, 1996).
 Lesson study, a self-directed, collaborative, inquiry-based learning approach will provide a framework to guide FL TAs’ reflective examination of their instructional practices and students’ learning as they work through a module.